BCIT-Reseach-Long-Term-ISSP/bcit-reseach-long-term-issp.github.io/cloud/deprecated/caching_proposal.md

 layout: default
 title: Caching Proposal
 has_children: false
-permalink: /docs/cloud/redis_proposal
+permalink: /docs/cloud/deprecated/redis_proposal
+grand_parent: Cloud
-parent: Cloud
+parent: Deprecated
 has_toc: false
-nav_order: 11
 ---

 # Summary

+Deprecated
+{: .label .label-red }

 Implementing a caching layer into the EMA Project’s existing architecture will drastically speed up the dashboard application’s response time.
 I propose to use Redis as an application cache to load data to the cache only when changed since the dashboard performs many database reads.